The Island of Dr. Moreau (1996 film): Reception

 The film was met with negative reviews; Rotten Tomatoes currently rates the film with a 22% "Rotten", based on 36 reviews with the consensus: "Timid and unfocused in its storytelling, The Island of Dr. Moreau is more lackluster misfire than morbid curiosity".
 Audiences surveyed by CinemaScore gave the film a grade of "C−" on a scale of A+ to F. The film grossed only $49 million worldwide on a $40 million budget, which, with marketing and other expenses, lost money for the studio.
 In an article written upon Brando's death in 2004, critic Roger Ebert described The Island of Dr. Moreau as "perhaps [Brando's] worst film".
 Filmink argued the movie "has its pleasures, not the least of which includes the performances of Kilmer, Brando and Fairuza Balk.
 There are, however, mortal flaws, such as killing off Kilmer’s and Brando’s characters far too early, and the miscast David Thewlis in the lead."

 The Island of Dr. Moreau later received six nominations for the Razzie Awards including Worst Picture and Worst Director, winning Worst Supporting Actor for Marlon Brando (Val Kilmer was also a nominee in this category).
 At the 1996 Stinkers Bad Movie Awards, Brando was nominated for Worst On-Screen Hairstyle (which he lost to Stephen Baldwin for Bio-Dome) and won Worst Supporting Actor.
 The film also got nominations for two Saturn Awards: Best Science Fiction Film and Best Make-up.

 Mike Myers has acknowledged that the character of Mini-Me, a miniature version of the villain Dr. Evil in the Austin Powers films, was directly inspired by the character of Majai in this film.

-The character of Dr. Alphonse Mephesto and his adopted son Kevin from South Park are direct homages to Marlon Brando's Dr Moreau and Nelson de la Rosa's Majai.
+The character of Dr. Alphonse Mephesto and his adopted son Kevin from South Park are homages to Marlon Brando's Dr Moreau and Nelson de la Rosa's Majai.